kysely-org/kysely/site/docs/generating-types.md

 # Generating types

-To work with Kysely, you're required to provide a database schema type definition to the Kysely constructor.
+To work with Kysely, you're required to provide a database schema type definition.

 In many cases, defining your database schema definitions manually is good enough.